BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 }
 ```

 and replace `{version}` with the desired release version in format of `x.x.x`.
 The list of releases can be found [here](https://github.com/smartdevicelink/sdl_android/releases).

+!!!
+NOTE
 For more information, see the _Compiling With Gradle_ guide.
+!!!

 # Getting Started on Android